awsdocs/aws-xray-developer-guide/doc-source/xray-sdk-python-middleware.md

 # Tracing Incoming Requests with the X\-Ray SDK for Python Middleware<a name="xray-sdk-python-middleware"></a>

-You can use the X\-Ray SDK to trace incoming HTTP requests that your application serves on an EC2 instance in Amazon EC2, AWS Elastic Beanstalk, or Amazon ECS\.

-**Note**
-If your application runs on AWS Lambda, you can use the Lambda X\-Ray integration to trace incoming requests automatically\.

-Use the Django middleware or Flask middleware to instrument incoming HTTP requests\.
+If you use Django or Flask, use the Django middleware or Flask middleware to instrument incoming HTTP requests\.
 When you add the middleware to your application and configure a segment name, the X\-Ray SDK for Python creates a segment for each sampled request\.
 Any segments created by additional instrumentation become subsegments of the request\-level segment that provides information about the HTTP request and response\.
 This information includes timing, method, and disposition of the request\.

+If your application runs on AWS Lambda, you can use the Lambda X\-Ray integration to trace incoming requests automatically\.
+See  for a example Python function instrumented in Lambda\.

+For scripts or Python applications on other frameworks, you can create segments manually\.

 Each segment has a name that identifies your application in the service map\.
 The segment can be named statically, or you can configure the SDK to name it dynamically based on the host header in the incoming request\.
 Dynamic naming lets you group traces based on the domain name in the request, and apply a default name if the name doesn't match an expected pattern \(for example, if the host header is forged\)\.